hugomarins/fsrs4remnoteFork/README.md

 Also, new stability after rating "Hard" has been corrected to be the `last stability * hard interval`.
 This is to avoid the FSRS strange behavior of, after rating "Hard", on next review the proposed next interval in case of pressing "Hard" once more being too long, almost the same of that of pressing "Good".
 [Being tested yet]

-Other minor changes:
-- For new cards, learning steps were adjusted:
+Another change is that for *new cards*, learning steps can now be set in `Settings > Custom Schedulers`.
+Default parameters are:
 - 1 min after rating "Again";
 - 10 min after rating "Hard";
-    - 1 day after rating "Good";
+- 1 day after rating "Good".
-    - 10 days after rating "Easy".
+(rating "Easy" jumps the learning phase and yet give the Easy Bonus; the card will receive an interval of $(w_0 + (3 \cdot w_1)) \cdot \text{Easy bonus}$, around 11 days using default settings)

 # Concepts and underlaying principles